simonski/kp/README.md

 ## Environment variables

-You can optionally override settings such as encryption, location of files by setting the following environment variables:
+kp tries to run with sensible defaults.
+You can override them using the following envinronment variables:

 |name|description|default value|
 -----|------------|-------------|